Abshan/Project-Exit/README.md

 # Project-Exit
-this is a small university project we are working on.
+This is a small university project we are working on.